Hi and welcome to week 4 of our Superfoods News with an article by Carole from Energy Superfoods.

 Whole grain buckwheat is an amazingly nutritious food.
 Even though it's protein is relatively low at approximately 11%, the protein buckwheat does have contains the eight essential amino acids and is one of the few ' grains ' high in lysine.
 If you use half buckwheat flour with your wheat flour, the buckwheat's amino acids will round out the limiting amino acids in your wheat nicely, giving you a nearly perfect balance of the 8 essential amino acids.
 This particular balance between half wheat and half buckwheat flour is much more closely aligned to your dietary amino acid (protein) needs even than lean beef!
 Amazing, but true.
 Which is probably why it is so popular with health conscious dieters and vegetarians.

 It's also rich in many of the B vitamins as well as the minerals; phosphorus, magnesium, iron, zinc, copper and manganese.
 In addition to this, it's a good oil source of Linoleic acid, one of the two essential fatty acids we must have to be healthy.
 Nutritionally speaking, buckwheat is a truly impressive superfood.
-The buckwheat plant is also very useful as honey bees love it's flowers for making dark, rich flavored honey.
+The buckwheat plant is also very useful as honey bees love its flowers for making dark, rich flavored honey.
 Buckwheat is certainly a versatile plant and is definitely a worthy inclusion in your nutritional focussed diet.
+For a boost of nutrition you can also try a red superfood powder.

 As you can see from this weeks article there are many and varied alternatives for gaining nutritional value and benefits from numerous grain and legume foods, and many are worthy of their SUPERFOOD status.
 We certainly encourage you to include as many of them into your daily diet to get a balance of natural proteins, vitamins, minerals and increased energy and health benefits.